divio/divio-cloud-docs/how-to/django-create-deploy.rst

         env_file: .env-local

       db:
-        # select one of the following db configurations for the database
+        # Select one of the following db configurations for the database
         image: postgres:9.6-alpine
         environment:
           POSTGRES_DB: "db"